Frequently Asked Questions

-If you have a serious problem such as an accident or you feel ill enough to require emergency assistance you can go to any hospital in the United States.
+If you have a serious problem such as an accident or you feel ill enough to require emergency assistance you can go to the hospital.
+If it is an emergency call 911.
 Your supplemental insurance plan will not cover 100% of the costs, but it will cover a significant amount.
-The amount of coverage will depend on the hospital or clinic that you go to.
-When you pay for the supplemental insurance plan, additional information on coverage will be sent to you.
-You may also obtain more information at http://www.unr.edu/shc/writing/insurance.html.
+Please visit http://www.unr.edu/shc/

 Yes, it is not mandatory, but we recommend it for students that will be staying for longer periods of time obtain a bank account.
 Bank of America offers checking accounts to international students free of charge.
 Many other banks may also offer free bank accounts.

 During the new student orientation, you may sign up to be taken with other new students to Bank of America to set up an account.
 You may also go on your own to any bank and ask if you are eligible for a bank account